Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Results

 One clear trend is that for each panel in Figure~\ref{fig:Halpha-400_fullVA}, the most luminous profile for a given $\theta$ is always on the blueshifted side (negative velocity, relative to H$\alpha$ rest frame), while the least luminous ones are (strongly) redshifted profiles.
-Overall, the least luminous H$\alpha$ profile is $\sim80\,\%$ of the overall brightest one, which is purely due to radiative transfer effects.
-Interestingly, the dimmest and brightest profiles are in the same $\theta$-set ($\theta=103^{\circ}$).
+Overall, the least luminous H$\alpha$ profile is \txtred{$\sim84\,\%$} of the overall brightest one, which is purely due to radiative transfer effects.
 Additionally, the less luminous profiles for a given $\theta$ tend to be wider, which geometrically can be explained as having the stronger emitting regions more ``spread out'' across the line-of-sight for that viewing angle, rather than in the ``observing plane'', leading to wider profiles where the red sides are more strongly affected by radiation transport.
 Usually, less luminous profiles (roughly with luminosities below 90\% of the most luminous one) are also the more asymmetric profiles, as higher extinction across the line of sight leads to larger differences between the red and blue sides of the profile.
 Checking these profiles against Figure~\ref{fig:profile_props}, the broader profiles have more strongly shifted centroids.

-In Figure~\ref{fig:MgI-400_fullVA}, the line profiles of Mg I] $\lambda\,4571$ are shown, with the same structure as in Figure~\ref{fig:Halpha-400_fullVA}.
-The normalization for these profiles is also done to the most luminous of all 400 viewing angles, which is a different angle than for H$\alpha$ (with the brightest profile at $\theta=58^\circ$ for Mg I]).
-As Mg I] is a much bluer line, the difference between the most luminous and least luminous profiles is also much bigger, because the line opacity increases significantly towards shorter wavelength \citep[e.g.][]{jerkstrand2015late}.
-Here the least luminous profiles are barely half as bright as the most luminous ones.
+In Figure~\ref{fig:MgI-400_fullVA}, the line profiles of Mg~I] $\lambda\,4571$ are shown, with the same structure as in Figure~\ref{fig:Halpha-400_fullVA}.
+The normalization for these profiles is also done to the most luminous of all 400 viewing angles, which is a different angle than for H$\alpha$ (with the brightest profile at \txtred{$\theta=85^\circ$} for Mg~I]).
+As Mg~I] is a much bluer line, the difference between the most luminous and least luminous profiles is also much bigger, because the line opacity increases significantly towards shorter wavelength \citep[e.g.][]{jerkstrand2015late}.
+Here the least luminous profiles are \txtred{not even} half as bright as the most luminous ones.